RockefellerArchiveCenter/dm-transfer-workflow/file-review.md

 ## Overview

 All disk images are scanned for viruses and personally identifiable information (PII) before being moved to the Digital Records (X) drive.
-The following steps are performed by members of the processing team who have in-office workstations (digital media (DM) archivists).
+The following steps are performed by members of the processing team who have in-office workstations, Digital Media (DM) archivists.

 ## Step 1: Review Digital Media Hand Off Form
 Digital Media Hand Off Form submissions will automatically populate in an Asana project.
 Once a submission is received, additional subtasks are added, and Digital Media (DM) Archivists are notified.